Outer space for RAAGs: Hyperplanes in -complexes

-\begin{lemma} Let $X$ be a $\G$-complex.
-Every untwisted marking $h\colon X\to \SaG$ is a $\G$-collapse map $c$ followed by an element of $U^0(\AG)$, \end{lemma} \begin{proof} By definition $h$ is untwisted if there is an isomorphism $i\colon X\iso \SP$ for some $\bPi$ so that the composition $h \circ c\inv \, (c=c_\pi i)$ induces an element $\varphi\in U(\AG)$ on $\pi_1(\SaG)=A_\G.$ This condition is independent of the choice of $i$.
+The next lemma implies that after changing the collapse map, we can always assume the marking lies in $U^0(\AG)$. \begin{lemma} Let $X$ be a $\G$-complex.
+Every untwisted marking $h\colon X\to \SaG$ is a $\G$-collapse map $c$ followed by an element of $U^0(\AG)$, \end{lemma} \begin{proof} By definition $h$ is untwisted if there is an isomorphism $i\colon X\iso \SP$ for some $\bPi$ so that the composition $h \circ c\inv$ (where $c=c_\pi i$ and $c^{-1}$ is a homotopy inverse for $c$) induces an element $\varphi\in U(\AG)$ on $\pi_1(\SaG)=A_\G.$ This condition is independent of the choice of $i$.
 The subgroup $U(\AG)$ is generated by inversions, partial conjugations, elementary (right and left) folds and graph automorphisms.
 Any product of these is equal to a product with a single graph automorphism $\sigma$ as the initial element.
 The automorphism $\sigma$ permutes $V$, sends a $\G$-Whitehead partition $\WP$ to $\sigma\WP$, and induces an isomorphism $\SP$ to $\Sa^{\sigma\bPi}$, so the composition of the initial $\G$-collapse map $c=c_\pi i$ with $\sigma$ is itself a $\G$-collapse map, and the rest of the factors are inversions, partial conjugations and elementary folds. \end{proof}

 Now let $H$ be a hyperplane in a $\G$-complex $X$, fix an untwisted marking $h$ and let $\bar h\colon \SaG\to X$ be a homotopy inverse for $h$, so that $g\in \AG=\pi_1(\SaG)$ acts on $\widetilde X$ by the deck transformation $\bar h_*(g)\in \pi_1(X)$.
 Define